 Exchange Rates Between the United States Dollar and Forty-one Currencies

 An exchange rate is the price of one currency in terms of another currency.
-The exchange rates presented here are the prices of the United States dollar in terms of other currencies, that is, the number of units of the other currency per U.S. dollar.
+The exchange rates presented here were the prices of the United States dollar in terms of other currencies, that is, the number of units of the other currency per U.S. dollar.
 (In the "Dollar-Pound Exchange Rate" data set, the exchange rate is expressed in the opposite way, that is, the price of the British pound in U.S. dollars.)

 The longest exchange-rate series presented here is for the United Kingdom (number of British pounds per